aegilops/codeql-java-hello-world/README.md

 Use the VSCode Starter workspace to load the CodeQL database and run the queries.

+or

+Fork the repository to a public repository, allow running the CodeQL workflow, and see the CodeQL results.

 ## License

 This is a copyrighted work, and is not released under an open source license.